rkzn/open-api-docs/docs/profit-loss-calculation.md

 If a symbol quote currency is the same as the account deposit currency then the symbol Tick value is equal to its Tick size.

-You have to have all the trading account symbols and assets data to be able to calculate a symbol Pip/Tick value and also each symbol's latest Bid/Ask prices.
+You have to have all the trading account symbols, symbols conversion chain symbols, and assets data to be able to calculate a symbol Pip/Tick value and also each symbol's latest Bid/Ask prices.

 To calculate a symbol's Tick value when the symbol quote asset is not same as account deposit asset follow these steps:

- 1. Find the conversion symbol.
-This is the symbol that we will use for converting the price.
-For this we will use API assets and asset IDs.
- 2. The conversion symbol is the symbol that its base asset (asset ID) or quote asset (asset ID) is the same as our symbol quote asset (asset ID), and its base asset (asset ID) or quote asset (asset ID) is the same as trading account deposit asset (asset ID).
- 3. Iterate over all of the account symbols data and find the conversion symbol based on the above instruction.
- 4. If the account deposit asset (asset ID) is same as conversion symbol base asset (asset ID) then the Tick value is our symbol Tick size divided by conversion symbol quote price.
- 5. If the account deposit asset (asset ID) is not same as conversion symbol base asset (asset ID) then Tick value is the product of our symbol Tick size and conversion symbol quote price.
+ 1. Converte the symbol rate to account deposit currency, to do this follow the symbol rate conversion tutorial
+ 2. Multiply the symbol tick size to the conversion rate

 Now you have the symbol Tick value, what about Pip value? to get Pip value we multiply the Tick value to the product of symbol Pip size divided by symbol Tick size: